Feglawy/Assignment-Library-website/README.md

 ### phase 2 js and css

-- [ ] make the password and confirm pass if they don't match make a pop up to tell the user the passwords should be the same
+- [x] make the password and confirm pass if they don't match make a pop up to tell the user the passwords should be the same
+  - visualized it in the form
-- [ ] make the local and session storage
+- [x] make the local and session storage
+  - i've made local storage for the theme toggler

 ---